Staying Resilient During a Crisis: Cincinnati Responds to 100-Year Storm

 MSDGC immediately got a team together and brainstormed their plan of action.
 Within a couple of hours, they had a whiteboard design of the first new customer outreach system they would need.
 They were already successfully using systems they had built with Flowfinity to manage day-to-day field operations, so they chose to implement their emergency response applications using the Flowfinity system to help in managing this crisis.

-Using Flowfinity’s fast application development approach, MSDGC quickly built the first of its new required business applications, and had it live and in use the same day.
+Using a rapid application development approach and Flowfinity tools, MSDGC quickly built the first of its new required business applications and had it live and in use the same day.
 Multiple call centers were set up, and volunteers were calling back hundreds of customers to assess and catalog the status of their residential mechanical systems and living conditions.
 Using this information, field technicians were deployed to perform inspections on-site while recording all the information in Flowfinity apps.
 Over the next few days, MSDGC continued to build additional mobile applications to manage the crisis.
 Their efforts paid off as they rapidly and systematically provided emergency services for each property, helping the city overcome this historic rain event.

 The City of Cincinnati leveraged mobile technology to quickly put in place a solution during the crisis.
 Here are 4 valuable lessons you can take away from their experience: